8 Speciation

 Types of Speciation

 For speciation to occur, two new populations must form from one original population and they must evolve in such a way that it becomes impossible for individuals from the two new populations to interbreed.
 Biologists have proposed mechanisms by which this could occur that fall into two broad categories.
-Allopatric speciation (allo- = “other”; -patric = “homeland”) involves geographic separation of populations from a parent species and subsequent evolution.
+Allopatric speciation (allo- = “other”; -patric = “homeland”) involves the geographic separation of populations from a parent species and subsequent evolution.
 Sympatric speciation (sym- = “same”; -patric = “homeland”) involves speciation occurring within a parent species remaining in one location (Fig 8).

 Another category called peripatric speciation (peri = “around or near” ; -patric = “homeland”) is similar to sympatric speciation in that there is no physical barrier that separates two subpopulations from each other at first.
 What is special in the case of peripatry is that the subpopulation is isolated from the rest of the group moving to a new niche and then becomes isolated and is no longer able to return to the larger population (Fig 8).
-This subpopulatin is small in size, and genetic changes can occur quickly with the subpopulation can drift rapidly leading to speciation.
+This subpopulation is small in size, and genetic changes can occur quickly with the subpopulation can drift rapidly leading to speciation.

 Parapatry speciation is similar to sympatric speciation as well; however, the amount of area in which these organisms in question would cover is very small (Fig 8).
 Organisms that fall into this category tend to be very stationary and/or move very short distances.
 The “para” references “besides” because this type of speciation is occurring in a very small area.
-A well-known example of parapatry occurs in population of the grass Agrostis tenuis which span mine tailings of soils with heavy metals.
-There is a genetic trait for tolerance to the heavy metals.
-Gene flow can occur between sub populations on and off mine tailings (in normal and polluted soils) but hybridization is prevented since the following time is off between these areas.
+A well-known example of parapatry occurs in the population of the grass Agrostis tenuis which spans mine tailings of soils with heavy metals.
+There is a genetic trait for tolerance to heavy metals.
+Gene flow can occur between subpopulations on and off mine tailings (in normal and polluted soils) but hybridization is prevented since the following time is off between these areas.

 Biologists think of speciation events as the splitting of one ancestral species into two descendant species.
 There is no reason why more than two species might not form at one time except that it is less likely and we can conceptualize multiple events as single splits occurring close in time.